GirgesAdam/LLM_Finetuning/README.md

 # Arabic News Qwen2.5 LoRA Fine-Tune

-This repository contains a LoRA adapter fine-tuned from [`Qwen/Qwen2.5-1.5B-Instruct`](https://huggingface.co/Qwen/Qwen2.5-1.5B-Instruct) for structured Arabic news processing.
+This repository contains a Google Colab project for fine-tuning a LoRA adapter from [`Qwen/Qwen2.5-1.5B-Instruct`](https://huggingface.co/Qwen/Qwen2.5-1.5B-Instruct) for structured Arabic news processing.

 The model was fine-tuned to follow instructions related to Arabic news articles, including structured information extraction and multilingual news translation tasks.

 This is a **PEFT/LoRA adapter**, not a full standalone model.
-To use it, load the base model first, then apply this adapter.
+To use the trained adapter, load the base model first, then apply the adapter.

 ---